-The First-Generation@Scripps program is designed for students who are the first in their family to attend a four year college.
-First-Gen guides Scripps students through their first year and beyond through exposure to faculty, resources, and workshops.
+The First-Generation@Scripps program is designed for students who are the first in their family to attend a four-year college.
+“First-Gen” guides Scripps students through their first year and beyond through exposure to faculty, resources, and workshops.
 The program also strives to bring awareness to issues surrounding first-generation students, faculty, and staff at Scripps.

-The inaugural First-Generation@Scripps program was very helpful in the adjustment to college life.
+“The First-Generation@Scripps program was very helpful in the adjustment to college life.
 It made so many things about the college experience that seemed far over my head (talking to professors, financial aid, finding an on-campus job) realistic and manageable.
-By the end of the program I knew what resources were offered by what offices and when to utilize them.
+By the end of the program, I knew what resources were offered by what offices and when to utilize them.
 Also, it was great coming to campus on the first day of orientation and seeing some familiar faces.” —Program participant

-- Help with transition;
+- Helping with transition

-- First-Gen Student-Faculty Lunches: In an effort to improve the communication between faculty members and First-Gen students at Scripps, we have launched the “First-Gen Student-Faculty Lunches”.
-The lunches are open to students from all class years, faculty from multiple disciplines, and staff members from a wide range of departments.
+- First-Gen Student-Faculty Lunches: In an effort to improve communication between faculty members and first-generation students at Scripps, these lunches are open to students from all class years, faculty from multiple disciplines, and staff members from a wide range of departments.

 Evelyn Gonzalez: TBD

 Clarisse Salazar: TBD

 - Faculty Liaison: The First-Generation@Scripps program has a faculty member who serves as an advisor and liaison to the program.
 The faculty liaison also works to bridge partnerships between the program and the faculty, building support and involvement.